 The 36th annual Celebrating Life Powwow took place March 29-30 on the campus of Central Michigan University.
-The event was open to the public and held within the John G. McGuirk Arena.
+The event was open to the public and held within the John G. Kulhavi Events Center in the MacKinnon shared a message McGuirk Arena.